chriskyfung/chriskyfung.github.io/_posts/2019-09-18-Google-Cloud-Essential-Skills-Challenge-Lab.md

 ## Step 1 - Create a VM instance

 To create a Compute Engine instance, the most easy way is through the GCP web console.
-In the Console, navigate to _Navigation menu_ > _Compute Engine_ > _VM instances_.
+In the Console, navigate to _Compute Engine_ > _VM instances_.
 When you create a new VN instance,

 - Make sure you give the instance a name, called `apache`, and
-- Select `Allow HTTP traffic` in the Firewall section.
+- Select `Allow HTTP traffic` under the Firewall section.

 ![Create a GCP VM instance called apache via GCP web console](/images/posts/qwiklabs/qwiklabs-GSP101-step1-create-GCP-VM-instance.png)